-Then there’s dealing with new types of food like tempeh, tofu or seitan and wondering how you’re going to get enough protein.
-I feel you, so I’ve pulled together this list of seven classic plant-based recipes every plant-based eater should know.
+Then there’s dealing with new types of food like tempeh, tofu, or seitan and wondering how you’ll get enough protein.
+I feel you, so I’ve pulled together this list of seven classic plant-based recipes/categories every plant-based eater should know.

-AND love, by the way, because if you’ve mastered these, you’re on the way to making easy plant-based meals for your health and that of the planet!
+When you’ve mastered these, you’ll be on the way to making easy plant-based meals for your health and that of the planet!

-Master these seven recipes and you’ll solidly be on your way to mastering your health.
+Master these seven recipes and you’ll be on your way to mastering your health.

 7 Classic Plant-Based Recipes

-A classic red sauce made with organic canned tomatoes that can be used over pasta or in your favorite lasagna, the base of a stew or soup or even an Indian Chana Masala.
+A classic red sauce made with organic canned tomatoes that can be used over pasta, in your favorite lasagna, the base of a stew, soup, or even an Indian Chana Masala.

 Pressure Cooker Beans:

 Don’t be intimidated because it’s very easy… just a little soaking and blending in your high-powered blender or Nutr Machine (see my review).
 It’s so delicious in your coffee, too.
 Read this article that goes into more detail about making other kinds of plant milk, How to Make Delicious Homemade Nut, Seed, and Grain-Based Milk.

 If you’re new to using tofu, read my article, “Three Ways to Cook with Tofu,” to bring you up to speed.
 Then, you can feel good about including tofu in your recipes.

-Even though your off dairy when you eat a plant-based diet, that doesn’t mean you can’t eat delicious vegan “cream” sauces.
+Even though we don’t eat dairy on a plant-based diet, that doesn’t mean you can’t eat delicious vegan “cream” sauces.
 This article, How to Make Plant-Based Vegan Cream Sauce, will get you up to speed with three different ways to create them.
 A basic simple cream sauce can be the start of something delicious such as this creamy Pasta Primavera or this Cheeze Veggie Divan.

-It is recommended that we eat no or very little oil on a plant-based diet and that means oil-free salad dressings.
+It’s recommended that we eat no or very little oil on a plant-based diet and that means oil-free salad dressings.
 So why now get in the groove and become an expert in oil-free salad dressing makin’?
-I have a handy freebie that you can find or just read my article, “Oil-Free Salad Dressing Formula,” which includes several homemade dressings.
+I have a handy freebie that you can use or just read my article, “Oil-Free Salad Dressing Formula,” which includes several homemade dressings.

 What do you think of these 7 Classic Plant-Based Recipes?
 I’d love to hear in the comments below.
 And if you’d like to see your favorite recipes converted into healthy plant-based versions, I’ll give it a go, so let me know!